 At the end of the course, pupils will sit 3 exam papers: reading (25%), writing (25%) and listening (25%).
 There will also be a 7-12 minute (depending on tier) speaking assessment (25%).

-At various times throughout the course, students will sit an internally-assessed exam in order to show current progress and what they need to do to improve further.
+Students will sit weekly vocabulary and grammar quizzes in class.
+At various times throughout the course, students will also sit an internally-assessed exam in order to show current progress and what they need to do to improve further.

 Final decisions about tiers of entry are not made until the later stage of the course.